 The Anchor and Rode Sizing

 As I mentioned earlier, a proper anchor and rode can be critical for your pontoon boat.
-It’s possible to err while selecting the right anchor, rode, and material, but the consequences can be dire.
+It’s possible to err while selecting the suitable anchor, rode, and material, but the consequences can be dire.
 Therefore, it’s essential to know the correct options.

-Once you know the anchor type, rode, and holding power, it’s time to select the boat’s right anchor size.
+Once you know the anchor type, rode and holding power, it’s time to select the boat’s right anchor size.
 Let’s quickly recap the factors you must take into consideration:

 - Holding power